awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-workflow.md

 ## Edge Structure<a name="aws-glue-api-workflow-Edge"></a>

-An edge represents a directed connection between two AWS Glue components which are part of the workflow the edge belongs to\.
+An edge represents a directed connection between two AWS Glue components that are part of the workflow the edge belongs to\.

 **Fields**
 + `SourceId` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.